Skip to main content Skip to docs navigation

 W

-• Workflow management system (WMS): software tool designed to help streamline routine processes for optimal efficiency.
+• Workflow management system (WMS): a software tool designed to help streamline routine processes for optimum efficiency.
+The aim of a WMS is to document processing steps.

 Further resources